uberFoo/uberFoo.github.io/_posts/2024-03-04-dwarf-vs-splat.md

 For fib, I used the naive recursive implementation to burn some CPU cycles.
 Perhaps more importantly we gain an insight into how long it takes to call a function in each language.
+This is also a decent test of comparison and addition operations.

 #### Code